ChainCashLabs/chaincash/README.md

 * efficient persistence for own notes (currently, all the notes in the system are iterated over)
 * check ERG preservation in note contracts

-and then, API for clients and some front-end on top of it
+and then, server with API for clients and some front-end on top of it